 In this sense, then, Apple ProRaw won't be a raw format killer, more just another handy tool in the mobile photographer's growing arsenal.
 Many experienced shooters will still prefer standard raw, because it gives you an editing 'blank' canvas to work with; in other words, no artistic decisions have been made for you.

-The simplicity of compressed formats like JPEG will continue to remain popular, too.
+The simplicity of compressed formats like JPEG and HEIF will continue to remain popular, too.
 These are universal file formats that don't take up much storage space, and can be viewed and shared anywhere.
-Like raw, ProRaw files will likely need to be processed before they can shared directly to places like social media, which some might see as too much hassle.
+Like raw, ProRaw files need to be processed before they can shared directly to places like social media, which some might see as too much hassle.

 But we're also looking forward to dabbling with ProRaw editing to see if it really does boost our mobile photo-editing workflows in the way Apple promises.
 Perhaps the only downside to Apple ProRaw is how few devices will support it – Apple didn't say whether or not the format would be coming to other iPhones, and we suspect it won't.

-Still, while adoption will certainly be slow to start with, you can expect to see Apple ProRaw take off as more iPhone photographers start to see the benefits appear in their Instagram feeds later this year.
+Still, while adoption will certainly be slow to start with, you can expect to see Apple ProRaw take off as more iPhone photographers start to see the benefits appear in their Instagram feeds.

 - These are the best camera phones in the world right now